updated: July 14, 2021

 Possible Dangers from Eating Nectarines

-While it is safe to offer your dog a few slices of nectarines or peaches, you should be cautious about letting your dog play with a whole piece of fruit.
+When feeding your dog nectarines, you should be cautious about letting your dog play with a whole piece of fruit.
 While the flesh of the fruit is safe for your dog to eat, there can be side effects, and the pits hold several dangers for dogs.

 While most dogs can eat a small amount of fruit with no side effects, you want to start with small portions, and gradually build up to larger ones.

-So start with small portions, and then increase the amount they eat gradually!
-Use fruit as a treat and make it a regular part of their normal diet to avoid side effects.
+So start with small portions, and then increase the amount they eat gradually.

 Never give your dog a whole piece of the fruit, or allow them to chew on the pit at the center of nectarines or peaches (or any stone fruit, really).
 These pits present a real danger to dogs.